The preclinical years of medical school are important for students considering a career in Urology.

 With so many highly qualified applicants to choose among, urology residency programs also look for involvement in extracurricular activities, community service, and research.

-1 Almost all students who apply to urology will have performed research.
-Opportunities to participate in urology research during the summer following first year are often available at schools with academic urology departments.
-The American Urological Association Foundation offers the Herbert Brendler, MD Summer Medial Student Fellowshp Program to students interested in performing urologic research.
+Almost all students who apply to urology will have performed research.
+Opportunities to participate in urology research during the summer following the first year are often available at schools with academic urology departments.
+The American Urological Association Foundation offers the Herbert Brendler, MD Summer Medical Student Fellowship Program to students interested in performing urologic research.
 The Sexual Medicine Society of North America also offers funding through the Sexuality Research Grants Program.

 For more information on how to stand out in Urology as a preclinical student, turn to our book Success in Medical School: Insider Advice for the Preclinical Years.